zenml-io/zenml/docs/book/advanced-guide/getting-started-on-aws.md

 - Go to the [S3 website](https://s3.console.aws.amazon.com/s3/buckets).
 - Click on `Create bucket`.
 - Select a descriptive name and a region.
-Let's also set these as environment variables in our terminal:
+Let's also store these values in our terminal:
     ```shell
     REGION=<REGION> # for example us-west-1
-    S3_BUCKET_NAME=<BUCKET_NAME>
+    S3_BUCKET_NAME=<S3_BUCKET_NAME>
     ```

 {% tab title="AWS CLI" %}